robertoMarcojr/GirGit/README.md

 **Hari Vinayak** (GitHub: [robertoMarcojr](https://github.com/robertoMarcojr))

-This project is authored and maintained by Hari Vinayak, who uses the GitHub handle `obertoMarcojr`.
+This project is authored and maintained by Hari Vinayak, who uses the GitHub handle `robertoMarcojr`.